ten-protocol/go-ten/design/bridge_design.md

 # Obscuro Cross Chain Messaging And Initial Bridge - Design Document

+We want to expose a system API that allows any developer to come and build a bridge on Obscuro.
+We also want this API to support all types of well known bridges - wrapping assets, liquidity bridges, etc. And ideally we want the system API to further allow even more exotic type of apps - providing randomness to the L1, hidden game state and anything other that can be enabled as a cross chain application!

+With the API we will build an initial bridge that wraps assets and might progress this further.

-This design proposal is inspired by the [wormhole protocol](https://wormhole.com/).
+The API design proposal is inspired by the [Wormhole protocol](https://wormhole.com/).
 The idea is we would allow for authenticated messaging between Layer 1 and Layer 2 on Obscuro through a smart contract API available on both layers.
 It will be provided by two smart contracts deployed on network creation on both layers.
 These contracts will be owned by the ManagementContract and the enclave on their respective layers.